flix/book/src/concurrency.md

 }
 ```

-Spawned processes are always associated with a region; the region will
+Spawned processes are always associated with a region; the region
 will not exit until all the processes associated with it have completed:

 ```flix